 We do not offer Loss of Use policies except for racehorses in Hong Kong.

-At the time of placing the policy we consider many variables in order to establish a value eg, purchase price, breeding, race record, age, etc.
+At the time of placing the policy we consider many variables in order to establish a value including purchase price, breeding, race record, age, etc.

 Horses up to and including 17 years can be insured.

-Our standard policy covers New Zealand and Australia and includes any transit within and between the two countries.
+Our standard policy covers New Zealand and includes any transit within and between certain countries.
 We offer transit insurance and can insure your horse in almost every country in the world.

 Renewal forms are sent to each policy holder prior to expiry of each policy.
 It is up to the individual policy holder to return the completed renewal form by the expiry date.

 The first thing to do is to give us a call.
-Visit the claims page for more information.
+More information can be found here

 The correct term for this insurance is All Risks Mortality (ARM) Insurance.
 A simplified description is the death of your horse (or the need for humane destruction) as a result of an accident, sickness or disease.
-Read the full mortality insurance terms and conditions here.
+Read the full mortality insurance terms and conditions for New Zealand residents.

 If you have another query, please contact us.